 Why Abstrax terpenes?

 Because of the entourage effect, terpenes can be part of a healthy lifestyle, in addition to proper diet and exercise.
-These naturally occurring compounds have been utilized therapeutically as essential oils for more than 5,000 years.
+These occurring compounds have been utilized therapeutically as essential oils for more than 5,000 years.
 An example of this is the a-Pinene found in Frankincense being used as a meditation aid.
 Abstrax adheres to rigorous processing and Standard Operating Procedures and creates their products in government-certified facilities.
-Additionally, Abstrax terpenes and their strains are certified for being organic, solvent-less, natural, filler-free, GMO-free, and food grade.
+Additionally, Abstrax terpenes and their strains are certified for being solvent-less, from derived ingredients, filler-free, GMO-free, and food grade.
 We carry out strict quality assurance procedures in order to ensure high standards.

 Where else can I find terpenes?

 Terpenes like spices, menthol, and citrus, including Pinene and Limonene have exceptionally pleasant aromas, which is why they are used in the preparation of several perfumes.

 Terpenes have an important application i.e., use in insect repellants, primarily citronella and limonene.
 These are found in the roots, leaves, bark, and flowers of their host plants.